 Take a look at the following introductory paragraph from a long comparison passage set.

 This is definitely a tricky first paragraph to process.
 The author uses dense language and extended metaphors before he ever gets to his main idea.
 However, if I read the italicized blurb before the passage, I’ll know exactly what to pay attention to (remember, on an actual test, you should read this blurb before reading the passages).

 Take a look at the italicized blurb below:

 Bam!
 I now know that the passage is about how nations and people use history, and how that use of history affects them.
 Therefore, I can deduce that the first author thinks that history is an indispensable guide for those who are ‘lost in confusion’ in the present.
-My brief summary could easily be a shorthand version of the previous sentence.
 Additionally, I know that the second passage will discuss how nations and people use history, and it will probably differ from the first in terms of exactly how they ‘use’ history.
 Let’s take a look at it.

 By Rita Pearson